rehierl/abstract-properties/16-x-tree-encodings/16-2-enc-node-levels/1-2-class-RootedPath.md

 end
 ```

-The following method provides random access to
-any node in the current rooted path.
+The following method provides random access to any node in the current path.

 ```js
 //- accessible via the "path[index]" syntax